FrostFalcon/FrostsBlackWhite2Editor/README.md

 __Auto Loading:__ A simple quality of life feature that will automatically load the given rom whenever you start the editor.

-# Slay the Spoink (currently broken)
+# Slay the Spoink

 This is a custom gamemode inspired by Slay the Spire which drastically changes how the game is played.
 It can be applied through either the main editor or lite editor.
 This hack replaces the main story entirely.
 Instead, you fight through randomly generated rooms that progressively get stronger.
 Every 12 rooms, you'll fight a boss, ending with either Iris or Ghetsis.
+The editor lets you choose what battle type will primarily appear.
+If you choose none, it will default to single battles.

 Along the way, you'll choose which path you want to take by talking to the npcs at the top of the room.
 Your options may include a trainer to fight, a ranger who lets you catch a wild pokemon, a nurse who will heal you, a shop to buy things, or an item you can pick up.
 You'll have to plan your route carefully to survive each floor while raising your team to keep up with the level curve.